abhaysharma06/hungry-vibes/README.md

  * Run nodemon server.js in one terminal (for express server).

  * Run yarn watch in another terminal (for larvel mix).

+## ⭐ Feature Request

+ * Feel free to Open an issue on GitHub to request any additional features you might need for your use case.

+ * Connect with me on [LinkedIn](https://www.linkedin.com/in/abhay-sharma-71a181191/).
+I'd love ❤️️ to hear where you are using this library.

+## 📜 License

+ * This software is open source, licensed under the [MIT License](https://github.com/PawanKolhe/color-calendar/blob/master/LICENSE).